Ralph Kaplowitz

 Ralph Kaplowitz (May 18, 1919 – February 2, 2009) was an American professional basketball player.
 Kaplowitz played in the first two seasons of the Basketball Association of America (BAA), now known as the National Basketball Association (NBA), and was, at the time of his death, the oldest living person to have played for the New York Knicks.

 Background

 Kaplowitz attended DeWitt Clinton High School and led his team to a PSAL championship.
 After graduating from Clinton, he attended New York University.
+After graduating from Clinton, he attended New York University.
 He joined NYU's varsity team as a sophomore in 1939–40, was the team's second-leading scorer with 183 points, and was named to the Collier's Magazine All-America first team.
 In his junior year, Kaplowitz did lead NYU in scoring, and to a winning record of 13–6.
 At the start of his senior year he was named team captain, but was drafted into the U.S. Army as an aviation cadet.
 After his basketball career, Ralph went on to thrive in other athletics.
 He is noted as winning multiple club championships at Old Westbury Golf and Country Club.